mgrady3/PLEASE/README.md

   * Byte Order (Required for loading raw data) [string] {"L" for little endian, "B" for big endian}
   * Data path [string pointing to folder containing data files]

 An example file and instructions for creating your own experiment configuration files can be found in the subdirectory Experiment-YAML of this repository.
 Finally, a few test data sets are provided to ensure PLEASE is functioning properly.
-Each of these sets is accompanied by a .yaml experiment configuration file that must be edited with he correct data paths.
+Each of these sets is accompanied by a .yaml experiment configuration file that must be edited with the correct data paths.

+## Installation
+For detailed instructions on how to install and run PLEASE, see the file INSTALLATION.md contained within this source repository.

+## Usage
+For instructions on usage for LEEM and LEED data sets, see the file USAGE.md contained within this source repository.

  ## Contributing